suchsoak/Powershell_script/Doc/Firewall.md

 Write-Host " [*] Block 80": This line displays a message in the console indicating that port 80 will be blocked.

 New-NetFirewallRule -DisplayName "'Block 80'" -Direction Inbound -Protocol TCP -LocalPort 80 -Action Block: This command creates a new firewall rule named "Block 80".
 The rule is applied to inbound traffic (-Direction Inbound) using the TCP protocol (-Protocol TCP) on the local port 80 (-LocalPort 80).
 The action defined for this rule is to block the traffic (-Action Block).

-Get-NetFirewallProfile: This command retrieves the current firewall profile settings.

 In summary, the script configures the Windows firewall to block inbound traffic on ports 22, 23, and 80 by creating specific firewall rules.
 This can be useful for restricting access to certain services or protocols on these ports.